-In most cases the detector is sensitive enough to detect the propane before you actually smell it, so do not depend on your nose as a second detector.
-To be on the safe side when the detector goes off the first thing you should do is leave the RV and turn off the RV's propane supply at the main propane tank and see if the alarm ceases after a few minutes.
-If it does it is a sure sign that your RV has a propane leak and should be leak checked and repaired by a certified RV Technician.
+In most cases, the detector is sensitive enough to detect the propane before you actually smell it, so do not depend on your nose as a second detector.
+To be on the safe side, when the detector goes off, the first thing you should do is leave the RV and turn off the RV's propane supply at the main propane tank and see if the alarm ceases after a few minutes.
+If it does, it is a sure sign that your RV has a propane leak and should be leak checked and repaired by a Certified RV Technician.

-Take a look at the short video below for some more information on RV Propane Detectors and a simple method to quickly test the detector.
+Take a look at the short video below for more information on RV Propane Detectors and a simple method to quickly test the detector.

 One of the key points mentioned in the video is that Propane Detectors and Carbon Monoxide Detectors should be replaced every 5 to 7 years.
-As also mentioned mentioned in the video Propane and Carbon monoxide detectors have manufacturer dates stamped on the backs of them so you can determine if it is time to replace them.
+As also mentioned in the video Propane and Carbon monoxide detectors have manufacturer dates stamped on the backs of them so you can determine if it is time to replace them.

 Listed below are some common items that can set off propane detectors